Malmslätt

 Malmslätt (/sv/) is a locality situated in Linköping Municipality, Östergötland County, Sweden with 5,214 inhabitants in 2010.

 Malmen Airbase and the Swedish Air Force Museum is located in the town.

+History

+The name originates from the military training area Malmen and can be traced back to 1574.
+Malmen is the definitive form of the word malm, which means gritty ground, and is a common namegiver to towns in Sweden.